 Required Coursework and Clinical Hours

 Once you have chosen a specialization, the next step is to complete the required coursework and clinical hours.
 This typically involves enrolling in a Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) program that focuses on your chosen specialization.
-These programs will provide you with advanced knowledge in your field and prepare you for the responsibilities of a nurse practitioner.
+These programs will provide you with advanced knowledge in your field and prepare you for the responsibilities of a NP.
 In addition to coursework, you will need to complete a certain number of clinical hours, which will give you hands-on experience in your chosen specialization.

 Passing the Required Certification Exam